Bohdan1337max/ToDoProjectV2/README.md

 # TaskCrafter

-A To-Do List application with a .NET Core Web API backend and a React frontend.
+Web application with a .NET Core Web API backend and a React frontend.

 ## Table of Contents